RIGHTBOOTH

 1 Comment

 When you create a RightBooth event you can design it so that your users have a choice of either recording a video or taking some photos, but what if you want to force your users to do both without giving them a choice?
-This article two methods on how to achieve this.
+This article explains two solutions for this.

 Solution 1 - Use the Workflow Sequence